Asus Zenfone 12 Ultra: Display

 The Zenfone 12 Ultra comes with a 6.78-inch FHD+ Samsung E6 flexible AMOLED display.
 It supports LTPO technology with a refresh rate ranging from 1 to 120 Hz, and up to 144 Hz in supported gaming scenarios.
 The display has a peak brightness of 2,500 nits and is protected by Corning Gorilla Glass Victus 2.
-It is compatible with HDR formats including Amazon HDR and YouTube HDR.
+It has full coverage of the P3 color space, and is compatible with HDR formats including Amazon HDR and YouTube HDR.

+Chipset

+The Zenfone 12 Ultra features the Qualcomm Snapdragon 8 Elite system on a chip, which features an octa-core design with 6 performance and 2 efficiency cores, and a Adreno 830 integrated GPU.

 Memory & Storage

-The device is available with either 12GB or 16GB of LPDDR5X RAM, and 256GB or 512GB of UFS 4.0 internal storage.
+The device is available with either 256GB or 512GB of UFS 4.0 internal storage with 12GB or 16GB of LPDDR5X RAM respectively.

-Camera System
+Camera

 The Zenfone 12 Ultra has a triple-camera system.
 The main camera uses a 50 MP Sony Lytia 700 sensor with gimbal optical image stabilization (OIS).
 The secondary camera is a 13 MP ultrawide-angle lens with a free-form design to reduce distortion.
 The third camera is a 32 MP telephoto lens supporting 3x optical zoom.

+The front of the device also has a 32 MP selfie camera.

 Release & Pricing

-Zenfone 12 Ultra is available on the launch day (February 6, 2025) and starts at €1,099 (USD$1,142).
-For early bird buyers who buy Zenfone 12 Ultra between February 6 and 28, they will get a special €100 discount.
+Zenfone 12 Ultra was available on the launch day (February 6, 2025) at a price of €1,099 (USD$1,142).
+Between February 6 and 28, it was also discounted by €100.